mhnd6/HotelManagementApp/README.md

 # Hotel Management App

+Motivation
+> This project is part of learning C# fundamentals journey.

+Description
 > A minimum value project for hotel management that allows guests to search for rooms based on certain dates and then book it, also employees can search for bookings and check-in guests.